 (b) Impact of the relocation

-From a child-focused perspective, it would be important for the court to consider the possible impact of the move on the child.
-For example, this criterion would direct the court to consider the benefits and disadvantages to the child of living in each location.
+From a child-focused perspective, it will be important for the court to consider the possible impact of the move on the child.
+For example, this criterion directs the court to consider the benefits and disadvantages to the child of living in each location.

 (c) Amount of time spent with the child by each person who has parenting time